 Techno-economic assessment (TEA) is a method that allows researchers and businesses to understand how profitable a product or process might be and how to increase profitability.
 TEA is based on information related to how products are engineered and manufactured.

 The “techno” aspect of techno-economic assessment refers to fully understanding the energy and material usage for a particular process along with the types of equipment used in the process.
-Technological advancements may allow products to be created with less energy or material and/or the use of cheaper or more efficient equipment, both of which are ultimately relevant to the business manufacturing the product.
+Technological advancements may allow products to be created with less energy or material or the use of cheaper or more efficient equipment.

-New products may also last longer for consumers or have different properties relative to currently existing products.
-Therefore, describing the technical performance of the product, both in terms of manufacturing and customer use, is an important part of TEA.
+New products may also last longer for consumers or have different properties relative to current products in the marketplace.
+Therefore, describing the technical performance of the product—both in terms of manufacturing and customer use—is an important part of TEA.

-In TEA, conducting an economic assessment is the next step once the technical performance of the product is known.
-The economic assessment involves finding prices and related data for the following aspects of the manufacturing process (in no particular order):
+In TEA, conducting an economic assessment can occur once the technical performance of the product is known.
+The economic assessment involves finding prices and related data for the following aspects of the manufacturing process:

 - Raw materials